Jack Nethercutt II: Racing career

-In 1960 he acquired the Ferrari 250 Testa Rossa and entered the World Sportscar Championship for the 1960 season.
-At the 1960 12 Hours of Sebring, Nethercutt finished in the podium 3rd overall and won the S3.0 class after 186 laps with American co-driver Pete Lovely, scoring 4 manufacturer's championship points for the eventual 1960 season winners Ferrari.
+In 1960, Nethercutt acquired the Ferrari 250 Testa Rossa and entered the World Sportscar Championship for the 1960 season.
+At the 1960 12 Hours of Sebring, Nethercutt finished in the podium third overall and won the S3.0 class after 186 laps with American co-driver Pete Lovely, scoring 4 manufacturer's championship points for the eventual 1960 season winners Ferrari.
 During the following 1961 season at the 1961 12 Hours of Sebring his Ferrari's oil pump broke on the first lap and the team was disqualified.
-Competing with the Ferrari 250 TR at the 1960 USAC Road Racing Championship, he and Lovely finished 2nd in class and 3rd overall behind Carroll Shelby and Ken Miles.
+Competing with the Ferrari 250 TR at the 1960 USAC Road Racing Championship, he and Lovely finished second in class and third overall behind Carroll Shelby and Ken Miles.
 He won the 1960 3 Hours of Westwood.
 In 1961 he sold his Ferrari for $25,000 because it was "last years racecar" and according in a 2023 interview Jay Leno, it was now worth over $30 million.

-From 1961 to 1963 he switched to a Lotus 19, competing in the Sports Car Club of America and achieved several podiums, including a victory at the 1962 SCCA Divisional.
+From 1961 to 1963, Nethercutt switched to a Lotus 19, competing in the Sports Car Club of America and achieved several podiums, including a victory at the 1962 SCCA Divisional.
 Nethercutt competed in the United States Grand Prix with the vehicle for one season in 1963.